The Effect of Non-Smooth Payoffs on the Penalty Approximation of American Options: General Upper and Lower Value Bounds

 \item concave kinks, then

 \end{enumerate} \end{theorem} \begin{proof} This follows precisely the steps in the proof of Theorem 2.1 in \cite{jakobsen06}.
-Although the context there is that of non-linear PDEs, the results are sufficiently abstract to accommodate PIDEs given a comparison principle.
+Although the context there is that of non-linear PDEs, the results are sufficiently abstract to accommodate PIDEs given a comparison principle as ascertained by Theorem \ref{theo:phamcomp}.
 The main steps are based on smoothing the payoff with mollifiers, and bounding the approximation error in the two cases. \end{proof}